Time-Delayed Generalized BSDEs: Abstract

 \section{Abstract}

-We prove the existence and uniqueness of the solution of a BSDE with time-delayed generator, which employs the Stieltjes integral with respect to an increasing continuous stochastic process.
-We obtain also a result of continuity of the solution with regard to the increasing process, assuming only uniform convergence, but not in variation.
+We prove the existence and uniqueness of the solution of a BSDE with time-delayed generators in the small delay setting (or equivalently small Lipschitz constant), which employs the Stieltjes integral with respect to an increasing continuous stochastic process.
+Moreover, we obtain a result of continuity of the solution with regard to the increasing process, assuming only uniform convergence, but not in variation.
+We also prove the existence for an arbitrary delay for a specific case by imposing monotonicity and linearity on generators.
+Lastly, we provide an application of the theoretical framework within an insurance based example.

 {\fnsymbol{footnote}}

 \textbf{AMS Classification subjects:} 60H10, 60H30